BenchR267/blog/content/post/POP_Network_2.md

 }
 ```

 But since the `Authenticator` is declared as a **protocol** it's also possible to implement very **complex authentication algorithms**.
-The authenticator gets the complete request with all informations which he could use to calculate and manipulate.
+The authenticator gets the complete request with all information which he could use to calculate and manipulate.

 Thanks for reading and see you next week!